CDyWeb/beer-store-api/README.md

 beer-store-api
 ==============

-A REST web service that provides The Beer Store product, store, and inventory information.
-Not live yet, but here's the development code for anyone interested.

 ## About ##
 The Beer Store API is a free to use REST service that provides The Beer Store store, product, and availability information.
 The service